| A Humanist Education as one of the Preconditions for the Transformation

 us every day – as well as the need for regular intercourse both with the

+natural and the cultured medium of nature.
 As far as the molded, basic properties of a personality are concerned, I tend

 to agree, for example, with Socrates, who in his works “State” and